St Botolph's Church, Boston: Significance of the tower

 The tower of St Botolph's Church is 266 ft 6 in high, making it the tallest parish church in England to its roof.
-For the last one hundred and thirty odd years, there have only been 26 bells at the Stump.
-15 carillon bells, 10 bells hung for full circle ringing, and the sanctuary bell (27, including the old ship's bell).
+For the last one hundred and thirty odd years, there have only been 26 bells at the Stump: 15 carillon bells, 10 bells hung for full circle ringing, and the sanctuary bell (or 27 if one includes the old ship's bell).

 The tower was used as a marker for travellers on The Fens and in The Wash.
 It is commonly believed that it was once lit from inside the tower in order to serve this purpose at night as well as during the day.
 George Jebb's Guide to the Church of St Botolph, with Notes on the History of Boston mentions rings in the tower from which lights could be hung, pointing out that it was a popular practice.
 The accuracy of this reference is not known.
 Pishey Thompson, in The History and Antiquities of Boston, quotes from Britton, editor of The Lincolnshire Churches, in the Division of Holland:

 The tower became important again in World War II, when Lincolnshire was known as "Bomber County" for its proliferation of air bases.
 British and American pilots would use The Stump as a signpost to guide them back to base.
 It also appears that the German Luftwaffe used the tower as a marker, but the town of Boston suffered few bombings.

-When floodlighting was recently installed at The Stump, a great deal of research was done.
-The yellow lighting of the octagonal lantern was specially installed to represent the historic use as a marker to guide travellers on land and sea.
+When floodlighting was recently fitted at The Stump, a great deal of research was done.
+The yellow lighting of the octagonal lantern was specially put in place to represent the historic use as a marker to guide travellers on land and sea.